kimhc6028/pathnet-pytorch/README.md

 	$ python plotter.py

 ## Modifications

--Learning rate is changed from 0.0001(paper) to 0.01.
+- Learning rate is changed from 0.0001(paper) to 0.01.

--Path genotypes is not re-initialized at second task.
+- Path genotypes is not re-initialized at second task.

--Generations are limited to 100 for each task.
+- Generations are limited to 100 for each task.

 ## Result
 Learning speed of second task was significantly faster, when two tasks share one same label.